 This far-sighted enterprise was the work of a small group of wealthy Boston businessmen, led by Francis Cabot Lowell.
 The mill began operations in 1814.
 At its heart were water-powered looms, the first of their kind on this side of the Atlantic, devised by a self-taught genius, Paul Moody.

-The original dam was long ago replaced, of course, but the original mill building still stands, nearby, now given over to subsidized residential apartments.
+The original dam was long ago replaced, of course, but the original mill building still stands, now given over to subsidized apartments.
 This is a famous and inspiring story; to learn more, and see photos of a reconstructed power loom, click here.

-By this series, I had hoped to memorialize a great historic event.
+By this series, I wanted to memorialize a great historic event.
 By doing so in black-and-white, I had hoped to avoid the superficiality of color.
 To paraphrase the great Canadian photojournalist, Ted Grant, "When you photograph a place in color, you photograph its trappings.
 But when you photograph a place in black-and-white, you photograph its soul."